pingswept/design-for-fab/content/logistics/projects.md

 ### THE OVERPASS ###

 * Build a structure that allows the train to pass over the garden bed without touching the plants.
 The span is around 14 feet.
 This section may require a rack to allow the train to climb up the overpass, but you might be able to avoid that if you get the descent team to deliver the train at the right height.
+Note that the overpass needs to be able to carry the engine, the passenger car, and the passengers without collapsing.

 ### THE TURNTABLE ###

 * Build a structure that can rotate the train almost 180 degrees and align the train with a second set of tracks.
 Coordinate with the overpass team to make sure the structure is high enough that the train doesn't shoot off the end.
+Note that the turntable should be able to rotate the engine and the passenger car at the same time.

 ### THE LONG ASCENT ###